Aytu BioScience Inc. [AYTU] – The merits and potential risks: A tempered look at AYTU

 Aytu BioScience Inc. [NASDAQ:AYTU]: Analyst Rating and Earnings

-Stock market traders oftentimes pay a lot of attention to what top analysts say regarding a potential investment.
-Regarding Aytu BioScience Inc. [AYTU], the latest average analyst recommendation we can see is from the quarter closing in 12/30/2019.
+Equities traders oftentimes stay updated on what leading stock market analysts say about a potential stock purchase.
+When it comes to Aytu BioScience Inc. [AYTU], the most recently available average analyst rating is from the quarter that ends in 12/30/2019.
 On average, stock market experts give AYTU an Buy rating.
-The average 12-month price forecast for this stock is $1.32, with the high estimate being $5.00, the low estimate being $4.75 and the median estimate amounting to $4.88.
-This is compared to its latest closing price of $1.39.
+This is compared to its latest closing price of $1.55.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for Aytu BioScience Inc. [AYTU] is sitting at 5.00.
 This is compared to 1 month ago, when its average rating was 5.00.